apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

  - [S3 native blobStore implementation](https://github.com/linagora/james-project/pull/3099) along side with S3 endpoints
  support as part of Swift removes the need to select the Object Storage implementation.
  - Follow up work needs to be plan concerning `BlobExportMechanismModule` and `TikaMailboxModule::provideTextExtractor`.

-## Consequences

-Component combination count keeps unchanged for Guice products, but the run combination is explicit.
-QA needs are unchanged.

-Integration testing can not offer conditional, configuration based module composition.
-This is because:

- - Integration tests don't rely on Main classes but on GuiceJamesServer class with similar guice modules
- - Overriding a configuration file within a same maven module is painful

-As a consequence, we should define statically the modules an integration test needs to run.
-Configuration defined Guice modules declaration logic cannot be tested with the integration test technique we currently use.

-Unit tests and integration tests for the possible module composition should limit the risks.